For people and their planet.

 Airing out the details:

-We focused on enhancing passenger comfort by using displacement air to supply conditioned air near the floor throughout the building and using the air’s natural buoyancy to minimize the use of fans.
+We focused on enhancing passenger comfort by using distribution air to supply conditioned air near the floor throughout the building and using the air’s natural buoyancy to minimize the use of fans.
 Additionally, the north-facing glass brings light to the center of the concourse, reducing the need for artificial lighting during daylight hours.

 A radiant hydronic floor system will deliver heat around the perimeter of the building where our hold rooms are located during the coldest months of the year optimizing the building’s performance for a cold climate.